Ginkgo-toothed beaked whale: Behavior

 Unlike all other known members of Ziphiidae, there is no evidence that the males engage in combat, although this may be due to a limited sample size.
 The species probably feeds primarily on squid.
 The whales are shy, wary of boats, and spend almost all of their time foraging in the deep, coming up for air for a few minutes before descending again.

 The whales' call has a distinct acoustic signature, known as BW43.

 Conservation

-The only observations of this species while alive have come from hunters off the coasts of Japan and Taiwan, who occasionally take an individual.
+Until 2024, the only known observations of this species while alive came from hunters off the coasts of Japan and Taiwan, who occasionally take an individual.
 They are also affected by drift gillnets.
 One individual, identified from a DNA sample, was known to have interacted with a pelagic longline fishery in the central and western Pacific Ocean.
 The ginkgo-toothed beaked whale is covered by the Memorandum of Understanding for the Conservation of Cetaceans and Their Habitats in the Pacific Islands Region (Pacific Cetaceans MOU).

 The whales are particularly sensitive to sonar which disrupts their foraging and can cause them to ascend too quickly resulting in a form of decompression sickness.